grantfitzsimmons/run_query/README.md

 # run_query
-Execute a SQL query on all databases
+Execute a SQL query on all databases & create automated reports on database statistics.

 ## Installation